132nd Air Refueling Squadron: Air refueling operations

+On 1 July 1976, the 132nd' mobilization gaining command changed from ADC to Strategic Air Command (SAC), and it became a Boeing KC-135A Stratotanker unit as the 132nd an Air Refueling Squadron.

 In 1977, the 132nd deployed to RAF Mildenhall, England, as part of the European Tanker Task Force.
 In 1978, it began to stand alert with the SAC active force.
-In October 1978 The 101st AFREW along with all other Air Guard Units underwent reorganization into the Dual Deputy organization structure; the 101st Air Refueling Group being inactivated on 30 September.

-In August 1979, the 101st became the first Air National Guard unit to host a tanker task force, and during the fall, the 101st joined forces with 16 KC-135A's providing air refueling support for "Crested Cap".
+In the fall of 1979, 16 squadron KC-135As provided air refueling support for Operation Crested Cap.
 This airpower exercise tested the deployment capability of Air Force fighter aircraft moving from the U.S. to Europe in support of NATO war efforts there.

-During the 1980s, the 101st continued to participate in Strategic Air Command exercises like Global Shield and Giant Voice.
-In 1984, the 101st converted from its aging KC-135A fleet with the new fue-efficient KC-135Es and the receipt of its first Air Force Outstanding Unit Award.
-The wing engaged in routine worldwide deployments with its KC-135s.
+During the 1980s, the squadron continued to participate in SAC exercises like Global Shield and Giant Voice.
+In 1984, it converted from its aging KC-135A fleet with the new fuel-efficient KC-135Es and the receipt of its first Air Force Outstanding Unit Award.
+The squadron engaged in routine worldwide deployments with its KC-135s.